nirsky/react-native-scaling-example/README.md

 If you're not familiar with flex I urge you to read about it online.
 [Here's a simple blog post you can start with](http://browniefed.com/blog/react-native-layout-examples/).
-When developing a scalable component with flex you need to convert your View's size **and its margins** with proportion the the parent component.
+When developing a scalable component with flex you need to convert your View's size **and its margins** with proportion to the parent component.
 If for example your container's width is 375 and your box's width is 300 - the box's width is 80% of the parent (300/375) and the margins are what left - 10% on the left and 10% on the right.
 <br/>Here's an example how I *flexed* my component.
 I only flexed the white box and skipped flexing the buttons because I'm lazy,
  but you get the point (StyleSheet stayed the same except `width` and `height` were removed from `box`):